Get Your Kicks: 13 Sneaker Brands To Shop This Season

 Simone Rocha

 Simone Rocha is the Irish fashion designer making tomboy-femme wear from experimental fabrics like wrapped cellophane, embroidered lace and exaggerated tulle in muted, modern colour palettes.
-The designer’s ballerina-inspired shows at London Fashion Week have been nothing short of epic and the latest collection of ballerina sneakers is the perfect follow-up.
-You can shop the pair in a black-hued fabric blend or satin finish, while stocks last.
+The designer’s ballerina-inspired shows at London Fashion Week have been nothing short of epic.
+Its last collection of ballerina sneakers balances chunky soles with delicate details, but its new-season silhouettes take a more slimline approach.

 Adidas